-Option Argument Data-Type Results of f Arguments Specified UNIT= Integer4 Expression File is open specified. ned on the file-unit FILE= Character Expression pathname may be specified for a the file will h the name specified.
-A e used.
-If no FILE= is a new non-scratch file, be named F#nnn where nnn of the file-unit on which pened.
-STATUS= Character Expression ecified if the file ready exists. ecified if the file is ing created. be pro le is temporary: it will automatically deleted at ogram end.
-No file name y be specified. sta pro wi: efault) Specified if the atus is not known to the ogrammer.
-The processor 11 determine the propriate status.
+Option Argument Data-Type Results of Arguments Specified UNIT= Integer\4 Expression File is opened on the file-unit specified.
+FILE= Character Expression The file has the name specified.
+A pathname may be used.
+If no FILE= is specified for a new non-scratch file, the file will be named F#nnn where nnn is the number of the file-unit on which the file was opened.
+STATUS= Character Expression 'OLD': Specified if the file already exists.
+'NEW': Specified if the file is being created.
+'SCRATCH': File is temporary: it will be automatically deleted at program end.
+No file name may be specified.
+'UNKNOWN': (Default) Specified if the status is not known to the programmer.
+The processor will determine the appropriate status.
 ACCESS= Character Expression 'SEQUENTIAL': (Default) File is connected for sequential access.
 'DIRECT': File is connected for direct access.
-FORM= Character Expression 'FORMATTED': (Default under sequential access) File is connected for formatted data transfer.
+Character Expression 'FORMATTED': FORM= (Default under sequential access) File is connected for formatted data transfer.
 'UNFORMATTED': (Default under direct access) File is connected for unformatted data transfer.
-RECL= Integer4 Expression fixed-length refor a file of length for a file of ecords.
-Must be omitted varying-length records. es is an F77 extension.
+Integer\4 Expression Sets record length for a file of RECL= fixed-length records.
+Must be omitted for a file of varying-length records.
+Use in SAM files is an F77 extension.